viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon Lex ##
 Amazon Lex is a service for building `conversational interfaces using voice and text`.
 Powered by the same conversational engine as Amazon Alexa, Amazon Lex provides high-quality speech recognition and language understanding capabilities, enabling the addition of sophisticated, natural language ‘chatbots’ to new and existing applications.

+## AWS X-Ray ##
+You can use `AWS X-Ray to analyze and debug serverless and distributed applications such as those built using a microservices architecture`.
+With X-Ray, you can understand how your application and its `underlying services are performing to identify and troubleshoot the root cause of performance issues and errors`.